phpList/core/README.md

 ### Testing

+Create test db with name phplist in your mysql DB or uncomment sqlite part in config_test.yml file to use in memory DB or functional tests
 To run the server in testing mode (which normally will only be needed for the automated tests, provide the `--env` option: